 3. Remove stars from the freezer.
 Working quickly, dip each into the candy melt swirl, then lift to let excess candy drip off.
 Place star back on waxed paper.
 Sprinkle with silver ball candies, if desired.
 Continue adding more blue into the white melted candy.
 Return to freezer until ready to eat.

-Parties are messy enough.
+Activity Parties are messy enough.
 This craft activity, popular at daycares, keeps little ones busy with very little cleanup!

 1. Place a piece of paper in a large zip-top plastic bag.